shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Covid.md

 ---
 published: true
 description: "I'm disappointed  so many feel compelled to misremember the deaths of a million people for shallow political grift."
+prompt: "scribbled drawing of a coronavirus"
+model: "DALLE-3"
 ---

 Every few days, there’s another 9/11,